adityamahekar/random_secrets/README.md

 # 🔑 Random Secrets

-A simple Node.js project for generating and knowing random secrets.
+A simple Node.js project using secrets API for generating and knowing random secrets.

 ---